gd314-sgd/publication/lin/index.md

 ![trees](images/trees.png)

+Enjoy the difficulties, if you figure out what you really want after answering all the questions and trying everything, including giving up.
+No one can promise that the way you choose will be easy or right, for you.

+Just imagine you're playing a game.
+If the game is too easy you'll lose interest.
+But I'm sure you will gain what you plant with your heart if you deserve it.

 ---
 ## Reference:
 - [Tao Te Ching](https://www.sacred-texts.com/tao/taote.htm) — 'Tao follows the laws of Nature'.
 - [Art of loving](https://en.wikipedia.org/wiki/The_Art_of_Loving) — 'Love isn't a feeling, it's a practise'.
+- [<The Hitchhiker's Guide to the Galaxy>](https://www.youtube.com/watch?v=pmyNitDhMd8) — 'Ask the right question'.
-- [Speculative Everything](https://readings.design/PDF/speculative-everything.pdf) — 'The advantage of designers is to visual things after logical thingking'(I don't remember clearly..).
+- [Speculative Everything](https://readings.design/PDF/speculative-everything.pdf) — 'The advantage of designers is to visual things after logical thingking'.
 - [double-diamond](https://www.thoughtworks.com/insights/blog/double-diamond) — 'The Design Process'.
 - [six thinking hats](http://www.debonogroup.com/six_thinking_hats.php) — 'Viewing the problem from all angles'.
 - [Scale](https://www.youtube.com/watch?v=XyCY6mjWOPc) — 'The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life in Organisms, Cities, Economies, and Companies'.
 - [Antifragile](https://en.wikipedia.org/wiki/Antifragile) — 'Things That Gain From Disorder '.
 - [Positive Psychology](https://www.youtube.com/watch?v=K8qpn6kNfPc&list=PL28D16304BA57DD7E) — 'Learn from fails or fail to learn'.
 - [Atlas Shrugged](https://en.wikipedia.org/wiki/Atlas_Shrugged) — 'Check your premises'.
-- [<The Hitchhiker's Guide to the Galaxy>](https://www.youtube.com/watch?v=pmyNitDhMd8) — 'Ask the right question'.